 Senators urge HHS

 to establish

 guidelines for how

 state & local

 governments are

 reimbursed for

-expenses
+expense of

+assisting federal

+responses

-Senators ask FDA if it can guarantee "safety and supply of pharmaceuticals, food and medical supplies . . . from China"
+Senators ask FDA if it has "necessary tools" to guarantee "safety and supply of pharmaceuticals, food and medical supplies . . . from China"

-Senators request info. on VA health care facilities' prevention & response efforts
+Senators request info. on VA health care facilities' preparation, prevention, diagnosis, response efforts